KnpLabs/KnpMenu/doc/04-Iterators.md

 Filtering only displayed items
 ------------------------------

-The `Knp\Menu\Iterator\DisplayedItemFilterIterator` allows to filter items to keep only displayed ones.
-As hiding an item also hides its children, this filters is a recursive filter iterator and is applied on the recursive iterator, not on the flattened iterator.
+The `Knp\Menu\Iterator\DisplayedItemFilterIterator` allows you to filter items to keep only displayed ones.
+As hiding an item also hides its children, this filter is a recursive filter iterator and is applied on the recursive iterator, not on the flattened iterator.

 ```php
 <?php